lifs-tools/lipidxplorer/README.md

 This will also create a zip archive of the `distpath` folder in the root directory of the project: `LipidXplorer-1.2.8.zip`.

+## Creating a Linux Executable

+The same instructions for creation of a standalone executable also apply under Linux.
+Please make sure, that you have a proper Anaconda environment installed and activated.
+Then run the following command:

+    pyinstaller --distpath="LipidXplorer-1.2.8" LipidXplorer.spec

+This will also create a zip archive of the `distpath` folder in the root directory of the project: `LipidXplorer-1.2.8.zip`.

 ## Versioning

 We use [Semantic Versioning](http://semver.org/) for versioning of the software.